WHAT IS THE STATE OF THE DEAD?

 "Into your hands I commit my spirit: you have redeemed me, O Lord God of truth" (Psa.31:5 KJV).

-At death, this spirit, which is composed of material from the spirit dimension of existence, returns to God the Father who inhabits the spirit-world.
+At death, this spirit, which is composed of material from the spirit realm, returns to God the Father who inhabits the spirit-realm

 The Spirits Cry Out